BrianSigafoos/hugo_site/content/2022-11-22-karpathy-ml.md

 chars = sorted(list(set(''.join(words))))

 # s to i lookup, setting `.` as 0 index in array and all others + 1
+# we'll use `.` to mark the start and end of all words
 stoi = {s:i+1 for i, s in enumerate(chars)}
 stoi['.'] = 0

-# i to s lookip
+# i to s lookup
 itos = {i:s for s, i in stoi.items() }

-# Set 28x28 matrix values to 0
+# Create a 27x27 matrix with values all set to 0
 N = torch.zeros((27, 27), dtype=torch.int32)

 # Get the counts
 for w in words:
+  # use `.` to mark the start and end of all words
   chs = ['.'] + list(w) + ['.']
   for ch1, ch2 in zip(chs, chs[1:]):
     # integer index of this character in stoi 0-27